How to Use Packing Cubes to Save Space: The Secret to Carry-On Only Travel

 A compression bag could also be used to bring home clothes purchased on your trip.
 Even if you use a compression bag for your clothes, packing cubes are useful for organising other items.

 Compression packing cubes are the best compromise for us.
-I’ve been using my Eagle Creek compression cubes for full-time travel for six years and they are perfect for me—even when I pick up extra clothes or travel in the winter, I can still fit everything in.
+I’ve been using my Eagle Creek compression cubes for full-time travel for eight years and they are perfect for me—even when I pick up extra clothes or travel in the winter, I can still fit everything in.

 The Peak Design compression packing cubes are also well worth considering.
 Simon loves the stylish design, separate laundry compartment, and durable fabric.